dansmyers/IntroToCS/Labs/9-Wordplay.md

 I'm thinking of a word that has *three* **consecutive** pairs of double letters.
 What could it be?

-### Vowels in order

-The word `specious` contains all of `e`, `i`, `o`, and `u` in that order.

-Find a word that contains the letters `a`, `e`, `i`, `o`, and `u` *in that order*.
-The letters may not be consecutive.

-Tip: There is a built-in method called `index` that you can use to find the index position of a particular value in a sequence.
-Look it up and think about how you could use it to test for the presence of every vowel and how to verify that they're in order.

 ## Edifice Complex